Makushchenko/kbot/tf-gke-flux/flux-kbot-bootstrap/observability/README.md

 # Observability Stack Deployment Guide

-Complete guide for deploying a production-ready observability stack using Flux, OpenTelemetry, Prometheus, Grafana, Loki, and Tempo on Kubernetes.
+Complete guide for deploying an observability stack using Flux, OpenTelemetry, Prometheus, Grafana, Loki, and Tempo on Kubernetes.

 ## Table of Contents